||The key to moving on from the pain and loss is awareness and understanding|

 Denial - Louise's Story

-believed that I would find myself to be pregnant, let alone to be in
+never believed that I would find myself to be pregnant, let alone to be

 I was 40 years old and felt ambivalent about being pregnant because I feared I could not cope with another baby at this time.
 I sought help, but it seemed everywhere I turned nobody could give me the kind of practical help I needed.
 I allowed myself to have an abortion I did not want.
 I have always had fertility problems and have had treatment for many years.

 My young son, a toddler at the time, was conceived through a Metrodin programme.
 He is such a treasure.